 - Professional Report (for those interested in developing a project) Art 6001

 - Artistic/Studio Problem (for those defining artistic problems within or across media) Art 6002

 During the fall and spring semesters, classes are offered online and on the main campus in Lubbock, TX.
-During summer, classes in art education and studio art are offered in Lubbock for Summer 1 and in Fredericksburg for Summer 2.
+During summer, classes in art education and studio art are offered in Lubbock.
 Follow the links to see the summer offerings.
 Some scholarships are available for the summer study.
 Consult with your advisor for more information.